Audit Questions to Ask Now to Reduce Coronavirus Risk in the Workplace

 Many manufacturing organizations have already shut down as a result of coronavirus, and more will undoubtedly undergo big changes.
 For those continuing to run to provide essential supplies, adding daily checks of the items discussed here can help keep workers safer.

-Download our free layered process audit checklist for more ideas for audit questions.
+Download our free COVID-19 checklists for more ideas for plant floor, self-assessment and visitor audit questions.